franzjack/power_grids_data/README.md

 # Description of the files:

 - In pg_ergm_eest.py you will find an implementation of the main algorithms described in the paper.
-Th EEsparse algorithm is the revised Equilibrium Expectation algorithm used to estimate the parameters of the ERG model in the constrained space of connected graphs, pg_MHergm_conn instead is the MH sampler to generate connected graphs.
+The EEsparse algorithm is the revised Equilibrium Expectation algorithm used to estimate the parameters of the ERG model in the constrained space of connected graphs, pg_MHergm_conn instead is the MH sampler to generate connected graphs.
 These algorithms are implemented in a way that fits in principle any ERG formulation provided that a function to compute the hamiltonian and one function to update the observables are provided.

 -  pg_betas_comp.py contains functions dedicated to retrieve starting points for the parameters of various ERG models tested for power grids generation.